Anubhaaav/Calculator/README.md

 # Calculator
- A simple calculator using html, css and javascript
+ A simple calculator using html, css and javascript for odin project